 Cable Bay Walkway: Coastal Beauty and Panoramic Views Near Nelson

-• The Cable Bay Walkway spans 9 kilometers, offering stunning 360-degree views of Nelson City, Boulder Bank, and Tasman Bay.
+- The Cable Bay Walkway stretches approximately 7-8 kilometers, showcasing stunning vistas of Nelson City, Boulder Bank, and Tasman Bay.

-• The trail features varied terrain, including steep ascents, native bush, and coastal headlands, making it moderately challenging.
+- The trail features varied terrain, including steep ascents, native bush, and coastal headlands, presenting a moderately challenging hike.

-• Access is via personal vehicle, with parking available at both Glenduan and Cable Bay, approximately 14 km apart.
+- Access is via personal vehicle, with parking at both Glenduan and Cable Bay ends, about 14 km apart by road, as detailed on the official website.

 Location and Access

-The distance between the two ends is about 14 km by car, so choose your starting point based on your preferences.
+The distance between the two ends is roughly 14 km by road, so select your starting point based on convenience.
+Note that public transport isn’t available, making a personal vehicle necessary for access.
+Whichever end you choose, parking facilities are ready to support your scenic exploration.

 Trail Details